 It may seem iniquitous to speak of Aurora Leigh in terms of psychosis.
 I am not eager to associate one of the most important feminist poems of the nineteenth century with abnormal conditions of the mind and mental illness, given how readily the nineteenth century wielded psychiatric discourses against women.
 The association may seem especially unfortunate, given the remarkable clarity of Barrett Browning’s writing and thought, which is apparent everywhere in the poem, and Barrett Browning’s carefully reasoned arguments, through the voice of Aurora Leigh, about gender-based oppression.
 The poem chronicles, in a detailed and persuasive way, Aurora’s purposefulness in the face of conventionality.
 There does not appear to be anything particularly psychotic about Aurora’s quest to become an artist or transcend the limitations placed upon her—although Daniel Paul Schreber, too, was “clear thinking and sober” in pursuit of what he called “cool intellectual criticism” (69)—and I am not trying to suggest that the character Aurora Leigh, or that the author Barrett Browning, is especially psychotic.
 Instead, I will explore the category of “ordinary psychosis”—a psychosis often indistinguishable from ordinarily neurotic states of mind, except insofar as it relates to language and signification (Vanheule).
 It is psychosis as a method of resisting and refusing patriarchal law—and, as Todd McGowan reminds us, “The fundamental law is that of the signifier itself” (48).
-So, by “psychosis,” in this essay, I merely mean to indicate that Aurora Leigh understands figuration and meaning quite differently from Coleridge, and that those differences, taken as a whole, substantially shift the poetic function of Leigh Hall’s menacing lime tree into a different register of experience.
+So, my use of psychosis in this essay, merely indicates that Aurora Leigh understands figuration and meaning quite differently from Coleridge and that those differences, taken as a whole, substantially shift the poetic function of Leigh Hall’s menacing lime tree into a different register of experience.
 As figural and syntactic differences emerge between Barrett Browning and Coleridge, they become part of Barrett Browning’s agenda of feminist resistance.
 Unwilling to recognize an Other, the poem struggles to situate its protagonist in time.
 Mary Mullen has shown how, “by representing multiple, overlapping timescapes, Aurora Leigh questions the dominance of linear, progressive time” (64).
 The strange temporality of Aurora Leigh’s Book I in particular, which arises from its interactions with Coleridge’s text at the level of figuration, proves confining for Aurora but enables Barrett Browning to build on a tradition of counter-temporal women’s writing inherited from Romantic-era women writers like Catherine Macaulay, Mary Wollstonecraft, Charlotte Smith, and Mary Shelley.
 Psychosis, in my reading of the poem, is less a medical or psychiatric diagnosis than a way of relating to language, male-authored poetry, and time.